diochnos/research/students

 - Jay Rothenberger (Aug 2021 – now): PhD student in Computer Science working as a research assistant in the AI2ES project that I am working on.

-- Naeem Shahabi Sani (Aug 2021 – now): PhD student in Computer Science; working as a research assistant currently.
+- Naeem Shahabi Sani (Aug 2021 – now): PhD student in Computer Science; working as a teaching assistant currently.

-- Alberto Liu (Aug 2022 – now): Undergraduate research assistant in the AI2ES project that I am working on.
+- Tiffany Le (expected to start in Aug 2023): Undergraduate research assistant in the AI2ES project that I am working on.

 Past Students